jizhang/jizhang.github.com/source/_posts/2018-09-13-is-it-necessary-to-apply-eslint-jsx-no-bind-rule.md

 ## Conclusion

-To fix `jsx-no-bind` we need to trade of readability, and yet the performance may not improve as much as we thought.
+To fix `jsx-no-bind` we need to trade off readability, and yet the performance may not improve as much as we thought.
 So instead of guessing what may cause performance problem, why not program in a natural way at first, and when there occurs some noticeable performance issues, take measures, and fix them with appropriate techniques.

 ## References